auraphp/system/index.md

 Now we need to wire up the page controller to the autoloader and the routing system.
-We could do this at the package-level config, but let's concentrate on the package-level config for now.
+We could do this at the package-level config, but let's concentrate on the system-level config for now.

-Change to the config directory:
+Change to the system config directory:

     $ cd /path/to/system/config

 Edit the `default.php` file and add this code at the end of the file:

     <?php
     /** Example Package configs */